Author name: lindsayjacob

 Mystical Life in Anglo-Saxon England – Conversion

-Part Two: Anglo-Saxon Conversion As part of the research for my forthcoming novel, Murder at Elmstow Minster, I have delved into Anglo-Saxon spirituality – ‘pagan’ and Christian.
-In Part One of this series, I concluded by saying that there were some core aspects of pagan spirituality that would be certain to cause conflict with evangelising …
+Part Two: Anglo-Saxon Conversion As part of the research for my novels, Murder at Elmstow Minster and The Fenland Spell, I have delved into Anglo-Saxon spirituality – ‘pagan’ and Christian.
+In Part One of this series, I concluded by saying that there were some core aspects of pagan spirituality that would be certain to cause

 Mystical Life in Anglo-Saxon England – Conversion Read More »